|

 most other carriers, including Sprint and Verizon

-will not.
-In order for a cell phone to work in
+will be about 50/50.
+In order for a cell phone to

-China, it must be a GSM phone having the 900 as well
+work in China, it must be a GSM phone having the 900

-and Rogers phones do use the GSM network but in
+T-Mobile, AT&T and Rogers phones do use the GSM

-cell phone models, usually called “quad bands” do
+Mhz.
+Still, many cell phone models, usually called

 The best way to determine if your phone does have